patrickbr/JSASL/README.md

 # JSASL

-JSASL (see [example here](http://patrickbrosi.de/saslcompiler/)) is the result of my ongoing efforts to compile the [saslcompiler](https://github.com/patrickbr/saslcompiler)'s Java code to JavaScript.
+JSASL (see [example here](http://patrickbrosi.de/jsasl)) is the result of my ongoing efforts to compile the [saslcompiler](https://github.com/patrickbr/saslcompiler)'s Java code to JavaScript.
 The code is generated using [GWT](http://www.gwtproject.org/)'s JavaScript compiler and the [Closure compiler](https://developers.google.com/closure/compiler/).
 The classes are exported to a native JS environment by the [GWTExporter](http://code.google.com/p/gwt-exporter/).

 ## Build
 * Download and install the [latest version of GWT](http://www.gwtproject.org/download.html).
 * Copy `build.properties.example` to `build.proporties` and adjust to path to the GWT SDK
 * Build `saslcompiler.min.js` by
 ```
 $ ant build
 ```

 ## Usage

 There is a usage example included in `/example`.
-This example is also available here: http://patrickbrosi.de/saslcompiler/ Just include `saslcompiler.min.js` into your project.
+This example is also available here: http://patrickbrosi.de/jsasl/.
+A language guide can be found [here](http://patrickbrosi.de/jsasl/manual.html).
+To use the compiler in your project, just include `saslcompiler.min.js` into your project.
 You can use the compiler and the reduction machine like this:

 ```
 var sasler;